Long-stay, relocation and monthly budget guide

 Faro is one of the better Algarve bases for people who want to avoid owning a car.
 The centre, marina, train station and bus terminal are close enough to support a walking lifestyle if the apartment is well chosen.
 The airport is also close to the city, which matters for long-stay residents who travel often.

 A car changes Faro completely.
 It gives easier access to supermarkets, beaches, villages, hospitals, schools, golf areas and other Algarve towns.
 It also adds insurance, fuel, maintenance, parking, inspections, repairs and possible financing.
-A cheap apartment outside the centre can become less cheap if it creates full car dependence.
+A cheaper apartment outside the centre can become less cheap if it creates full car dependence.

 Airport access is one of Faro’s practical strengths, but the best daily transport choice depends on the neighbourhood.